subquery/documentation/docs/quickstart/quickstart_chains/polkadot.md

 }
 ```

-You should see results similar to below:
+You will see the result similar to below:

 ```
 {